Our furnished Times Square apartments are located in the center of Midtown Manhattan

 AKA Times Square, ideally situated between the heart of theater district on Broadway (7th Ave) and the corporate corridor of Avenue of the Americas (6th Ave), is a superb location for business travelers as well as visitors seeking the best of Manhattan’s dining, entertainment and nightlife scene.

 Designed in 1893 by famed architect George Keister, the late Romanesque revival high rise sits on a quiet stretch of West 44th Street.
 This year, the New York City extended stay building was completely redesigned and renovated by a team of top architects and boasts 105 contemporary residences and sophisticated amenities, including two story lounge, envisioned by internationally acclaimed architect and designer, Piero Lissoni – with business, wellness and leisure offerings, and a spectacular roof top terrace.

-AKA Times Square luxury extended stay is steps from notable attractions such as ABC’s Times Square Studios and the Nasdaq HQ.
+The AKA Times Square luxury extended stay in Manhattan is steps from notable attractions such as ABC’s Times Square Studios and the Nasdaq HQ.
 There are also many exciting restaurants, shopping and theaters within a few block radius.
 In addition to being located at the heart of the Times Square lights display, AKA is also close to Bryant Park, (where you can ice skate in winter or watch the hottest Broadway shows in the summer); as well as other nearby landmarks – Radio City Music Hall, Rockefeller Center, The International Center of Photography and the historic Belasco Theater, just next door.
 And, the Times Square transportation hub is just 1 block away, providing convenient access to any destination in the city.
 Newly opened Hunt & Fish Club, located adjacent to AKA Times Square, features a new take on classic old-school New York steak and seafood.